Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Data-Driven Tests and Insights

-The results in the preceding section show that the drone network considerably reduces the average response time and increases the chance of survival of overdosed patients as compared to the ambulance-based EMS network in use in Virginia Beach.
-This is due, in part, to the fact that drones are not hindered by traffic and can reach the opioid overdose incidents faster than ambulances.
-In this section, we investigate to which extent the proposed drone network modelling and algorithmic technique contributes to the reduction in responsive time.
+\ML{The results in the preceding section show that the drone network considerably reduces the average response time and increases the chance of survival of overdosed patients as compared to the ambulance-based EMS network in Virginia Beach.
+This is due, in part, to the fact that drones are not hindered by traffic and can reach the overdose incidents faster than ambulances.
+We investigate next to which extent the proposed drone network modelling and algorithmic technique contributes to the reduction in response time.
+We compare the results of our approach to those obtained with two constructive greedy heuristics (Section \ref{Heuristics}) and with a drone-network optimization model from the literature \cite{BOCHAN} (Section \ref{sec_existing_model}). }

-We compare the average response time obtained with our model to the one obtained with the baseline model constructed with a simple greedy heuristic approach.
-In both approaches, the network constructed consists of 11 drones ($p = 11$) and 10 DBs ($q = 10$).
-The greedy heuristic approach sets up a DB at the ten candidate locations which have the largest number of OTRs in their catchment area.
-Two drones are stationed at the DB with the largest number of OTRs in its catchment area and one drone is placed at the nine other DBs.
-Each OTR is assigned to the closest opened DB.
-Table \ref{baseline_compare} reports the average average response times obtained with the greedy heuristic (second column) and with our model (third column).